rutuja-khakare/ElasticSearch/README.md

 * Login
 * Go to Machine Learning .
   |---  select visualize data from file to add .csv file.

   |---  import file.

   |---  enter index name and hit import .

 * Go to dev tools
 * Type GET _cat/indices to view whether index is created or not.
+Step 2: Follow devtools.txt file for scripts for devtool api's.